Chapter 4.15

 C. Collection by Distraint and Sale.

 1. Persons Subject to Enforcement.
-If, at any time a taxpayer is more than six months delinquent in any of the sales or personal property taxes levied by the city due the city, he/she shall be subject to the enforcement procedures provided in this chapter, which are in addition to any other enforcement procedures already provided for and is not exclusive.
+If at any time a taxpayer is more than six months delinquent in any of the sales or personal property taxes levied by the city due the city, he/she shall be subject to the enforcement procedures provided in this chapter, which are in addition to any other enforcement procedures already provided for and are not exclusive.

 2. Distraint.
 The lien of personal property taxes and other nonreal taxes may be enforced by distraint and sale of the personal property of the person assessed.
 The procedure shall be as follows: